 Kaiwhiri (Programme Advisor), Whai Rawa

 Kate brings her strong knowledge of governance and project management as well as her extensive background in Secretarial and Board Administration to the Whai Rawa team.
 Her current role of Kaiwhiri is to provide support to the Whai Rawa Fund Limited Board and the Whai Rawa Manager and to assist whānau to improve their long term financial wellbeing.
-After two years abroad Kate is excited to be on home soil again and to be back working for the iwi.

 Kate is Aoraki Bound alumni and is studying towards a Master of Business Administration (MBA) at the University of Canterbury.